 - the company is placed in liquidation within 21 days of the date of the Director Penalty Notice.

-If your company fails to pay superannuation and it also fails to lodge SGC statements within three months of superannuation being due for payment, the directors are automatically personally liable for unpaid superannuation.
+If your company fails to pay superannuation and it also fails to lodge SGC statements by the SGC statement due dates, the directors are automatically personally liable for unpaid superannuation.
 In these circumstances:

 - the ATO will issue a Director Penalty Notice to recover superannuation directors

 - placing the company in liquidation or voluntary administration will not avoid liability